My Somerton History 49 years and counting

 After a short period as the Sports Club chairman, with a manic refurbishment of the main bar, all done in 14 days culminating some time later arranging with my neighbours in Sevenacres, “For we had moved again in December 1984”……..to 12 Sevenacres, Somerton.
 TA11 6HF .
 The first meeting of those interested in Rugby was arranged, from which the Somerton Rugby club was born.

 I had left Westland helicopters in 1986 and went to work for an international tooling company from Austria based in Warrington, my role again was to open up a carbide tooling market in the west country from Gloucester down to the tip of Cornwall.
-This time it was rather successful taking to area from Zero to ten’s of thousands pounds of annual sales .
+This time it was a rather successful time, taking the area t from Zero to ten’s of thousands pounds of annual sales .
 Only matched by the miles I drove each year.

 In 1992 I left the company having decided to work for myself as a Professional Photographer.
-None of which was possible without my wife graduating from the little shop at St Cleers, utilising her qualification as a Dental Nurse and began working in Broad Street, then onto nursing with a degree and working at Yeovil Hospital.
+None of which was possible without my wife graduating from the little shop at St Cleers, utilising her qualification as a Dental Nurse and began working in Broad Street under Mr Keeton, then some time later moving onto nursing getting a degree and working at Yeovil Hospital and for the NHS for 28 years.

 Due to working for myself and growing a fledgling business I had to withdraw from my community activity.

 I have had the pleasure of being the local photographer for Families, schools and businesses

-Starting my studio in Sevenacres and concentrating on that proved a valuable lesson in all things business, working for the likes of Haynes Publishing in the early days to becoming a Director of the national organisation of the Master Photographers Association. as well as the SouthWest Regional Chair.
+Starting my studio in Sevenacres and concentrating on that proved a valuable lesson in all things business, working for the likes of Haynes Publishing in the early days to becoming a Director of the national organisation of the Master Photographers Association. as well as the SouthWest Regional Chair of the MPA

 In 2019 I am fully retired and I wish to use all that experience to serve again within the community.
 Currently I sit on the Buttercross and Ilchester Patient Participation Group (PPG ) as a full member and as of April 2019 my wife also sits on the PPG as a full member.